Do I have an ICBC Car Accident Claim?

 ICBC suggests that you look at your “Claim Card” and follow its directions.
 The Card should contain information about the two basic ways to report your claim to ICBC:

 You should contact Klein Lawyers before you report your ICBC claim.
 However, if you go forward without a lawyer’s help, simply make sure to provide only basic information.
 Do not admit fault.
 Do not assign blame to another.
-Fault can only be determined after a thorough investigation.
+Who was at fault can only be determined after a in-depth investigation.

 You should expect an ICBC claims adjuster to be assigned to your case within a few days.
 The adjuster will be in charge of determining who was at fault in your crash and assessing the amount of your claim.